mct10/RepCodec/README.md

 Here, `${n_shard}` should be the same value as the one you used to dump the representations.

-This command will tokenize **all** shards of representations and the discrete tokens will be saved to a **single** file `${out_dir}/tokens`.
+This command will tokenize **all** shards of representations and the output discrete tokens will be saved to a **single** file `${out_dir}/tokens`.

-Under `examples/tokens`, we provide the token files as references.
+Under `examples/tokens`, we provide some token files as references.
 They are obtained from LibriSpeech dev-clean subset using the 6 types of representations and corresponding RepCodec models in [Pre-trained Models](#pre-trained-models).
 Your results should be very similar to ours.